How to Pack a Rucksack in Winter

 - The only effective solution is to pack individual items, or small groups of items, in their own separate dry-bags that you can stuff down into every nook and cranny.
 There is no single right way to group items, but try to think in terms of only opening a dry-bag when you are going to use the entire contents, so there is no way that opening a bag will result in unused items becoming significantly wet.
 For example, individual dry-bags might contain: a first aid kit; emergency jacket; spare gloves; goggles; first additional clothing layer; second additional clothing layer; and so on.

-- Finally, consider carefully the sequence in which you load the dry-bags into the rucksack.
-The aim is to have items accessible in the sequence that you expect to use them, with the bottom of the sack holding the items that you don’t expect to use at all.
+Finally, consider carefully the sequence in which you pack the rucksack in winter.
+The aim is to have items accessible in the sequence that you expect to use them.
+The items that you don’t expect to use at all should be right at the bottom of the sack.
 Depending on what I am doing, I may very well load the rucksack in the following order (from bottom to top):-

 - Right at the bottom, hopefully unused, will be an emergency shelter, emergency jacket and first aid kit.